Demography and Population Health

 College of Social Sciences and Public Policy

-Director: Karin L. Brewster (Sociology); Professors: Brewster (Sociology), Carlson (Sociology), Schmertmann (Economics), J. Taylor (Sociology), Tillman (Sociology); Associate Professors: Burdette (Sociology), Coutts (Urban and Regional Planning), Sanyal (Sociology), M. Taylor (Sociology); Assistant Professors: Felkner (Urban and Regional Planning) McFarland (Sociology) Waggoner (Sociology); Professors Emeriti: Eberstein, Nam, Sly, Turner
+Director: Taylor (Sociology); Professors: Brewster (Sociology), Burdette (Sociology), Davis (Sociology), Sanyal (Sociology), Schmertmann (Economics), J. Taylor (Sociology), M. Taylor (Sociology), K. Tillman (Sociology); Associate Professors: McFarland (Sociology), Waggoner (Sociology); Assistant Professors: Hauer (Sociology); Assistant Teaching Professors: Felkner (Urban and Regional Planning); Professors Emeriti: Carlson (Sociology), Eberstein (Sociology), Nam (Sociology)

 Center faculty members maintain active research programs and serve as consultants to national and international agencies and as officers or directors of professional organizations in demography and allied fields.
-As part of the Center’s training mission, faculty members often invite students to participate in research projects, and the Center’s Applied Demographics Studio occasionally provides students opportunities to collaborate in applied analyses for local, county, or state government entities.
-Students affiliated with the Center have access to work-space equipped with desktop computers and statistical software, and to the Center’s data and document archives.
-Each Fall, the Serow Scholarship is awarded to one student to help cover tuition in the Master of Science in Demography program.
+As part of the Center's training mission, faculty members often invite students to participate in research projects.
+Students affiliated with the Center have access to workspace equipped with desktop computers and statistical software, and to the Center's data and document archives.
+Each Fall, the Serow Scholarship and the Nam Scholarship are awarded to two students to help cover tuition in the Master of Science in Demography program.
 Each Spring, the Center awards the William J. Serow Prize to an outstanding student in the degree program.

-Qualified students in any undergraduate major may count up to twelve graduate-level credit hours toward both their bachelor’s and a master’s in Demography.
-Students in a combined program have the advantage of being able to apply undergraduate tuition assistance (e.g., Bright Futures; Florida Pre-Paid) to graduate courses and to explore graduate coursework as an undergraduate student, easing the transition to graduate school.
-Students accepted into the master’s degree program who have completed the twelve credit hours of required coursework as undergraduates may finish the degree with just fifteen hours of additional coursework and satisfactory completion of a six credit hour Master’s Research Paper.
+Qualified students in any undergraduate major may count up to twelve graduate-level credit hours toward both their bachelor's and a master's in Demography.
+Students in a combined bachelor's/master's pathway have the advantage of being able to apply undergraduate tuition assistance (e.g., Bright Futures, Florida Pre-Paid) to graduate courses and to explore graduate coursework as an undergraduate student, easing the transition to graduate school.
+Students accepted into the master's degree program who have completed the twelve credit hours of required coursework as undergraduates may finish the degree with just fifteen hours of additional coursework and satisfactory completion of a three-credit hour Master's Research Paper.

 MS-Demography Degree Program (MSD)